zverok/spylls/docs/index.rst

 --------------

 * **Spylls** is implemented in Python, as a most widespread high-level language of the 2020s (besides EcmaScript, but I just can't do it... for personal reasons);
-* The code is as "vanilla Python" as possible, so it should be reasonably readable for a developer in any modern language; the most Python-specific feature used is a method returning generators (instead of arrays);
+* The code is as "vanilla Python" as possible, so it should be reasonably readable for a developer in any modern language; the most Python-specific feature used is methods returning generators (instead of arrays);
 * Code is structured in a (reasonably) low amount of classes with (reasonably) large methods, exposing the imperative nature of Hunspell's algorithms; probably "very OO" or "very functional" approach could've made code more appealing for some, but I tried to communicate the algorithms themselves (for possible reimplementations in other languages and architectures), not my views on how to code;
 * ...At the same time, it doesn't try to reproduce Hunspell's structure of classes, method names, and calls, but rather express "what it does" in the most simple/straightforward ways.